-During 2 hours on Segway in the heart of Madrid, you will visit, not only the historical city centre with its narrow streets, its markets and famous squares such as Plaza Mayor or Puerta del Sol, but also explore the huge park of Retiro, the Royal Palace, or the Almudena Cathedral.
+During 2 hours on Segway in the heart of Madrid, you will visit, not only the historical city center with its narrow streets, its markets and famous squares such as Puerta del Sol, but also explore the huge park of Retiro, the Royal Palace, or the Almudena Cathedral.

-The group will traverse the old Madrid, to arrive to the magnificent Cibeles Palace, Bank of Spain, the Metropolis building, follow the street Alcalá, and meet the Alcalá Gate.
-Than the tour will glide through the wide avenues of the Retiro Park, where we will have the chance of enjoying riding a Segway in an open space.
+After a short individual training session that we always do in the beginning and it is extra time, the group will transverse the old Madrid, to pass by the magnificent Cybele’s Palace, Bank of Spain, the Metropolis building, and follow the Alcalá Street to arrive to the Alcalá Gate.
+Then we will enter the picturesque Retiro Park, area with no traffic, where we will glide comfortably through its wide avenues as will have the chance of enjoying riding a Segway in an open space.
 The tour will stop at the most representative monuments: the fallen angel statue, the rose garden, the Cristal palace and the big lake.
-To return we will visit the vertical garden of Caixa Forum, and the Art Promenade with the Prado Museum, and finally ride through the Literature Quarter, towards Puerta del Sol.
+To return we will visit the vertical garden of Caixa Forum, and the Art Promenade with the Prado Museum, and finally ride through the Literature quarter, towards Puerta del Sol.
 The tour will finally head to the Royal Palace, and the interesting Almudena Cathedral, where we can take a great picture to finish the visit.

 The Buen Retiro Park is a large and popular 1.4 km2 (350 acres) park at the edge of the city Centre, very close to the Puerta de Alcalá, and not far from the Prado Museum.
 A magnificent park, filled with beautiful sculpture and monuments, galleries, a peaceful lake, and host to a variety of events, it is one of Madrid’s premier attractions.
 The park is entirely surrounded by the present-day city.